 Getting away with murder: Criminal groups such as drug traffickers

-Targeted for murder: Local journalists reporting on crime and corruption in cartel-dominated states
+Targeted for murder: Local journalists reporting on crime, corruption, and politics in cartel-dominated states

 Journalists killed with complete impunity in past decade: 21